-- 1. The Board of Examiners decides in cases that have not been foreseen by these Regulations. - 2.
-The Board of Examiners has the right to deviate from these regulations, in individual cases, if a strict adherence will, in their opinion, result in an unfair outcome for the individual, in view of the special circumstances.
+- 1. The Board of Examiners decides in cases which have not been foreseen by these regulations. - 2.
+The Board of Examiners has the right to deviate from these regulations in individual cases, if a strict adherence will, in its opinion, result in an unfair outcome for the individual, in view of the special circumstances.